dubersfeld/gutenberg-allegro/README.md

 Here are the prerequisites for running the complete application:

-A recent Docker version installed (I used 17.12.0-ce) A recent Apache Maven version installed (I used 3.3.9) An HTTP tool like Postman or equivalent.
+A recent Docker version installed (I used 19.03.11-ce) A recent Apache Maven version installed (I used 3.6.0) An HTTP tool like Postman or equivalent.
+I took advantage of the new native Docker support provided by Spring Boot 2.3.

 In addition I used Spring Tool Suite for developing this demo but it is not required for running the application.

 # 1 Basic application